WELCOME LETTER

 Parents, should you come across a “lost athlete” please accompany them to the above-mentioned chairlifts and wait WITH them for their coach.
 Should you feel that it is best to escort them to the base of the mountain please do so ONLY after informing the lift operators of this – that way the search will stop and the coach will know to head to the base to meet you and the “lost athlete”.

-If my child is unable to complete the program, for any reason, can we get a refund on our program fees?
+If my athlete is unable to complete the program, for any reason, can we get a refund on our program fees?

 Unfortunately, this is not possible.
 Coaches are hired based upon registration.
 These are hard costs for the club and therefore registration costs cannot be refunded.
 We offer several programs within the club and would be happy to try to move your athlete around should there be space in other programs that may better suit them.